Dog Dry Skin: Causes and Natural Treatments

 - Always provide plenty of fresh water for your dog.

 - If you suspect environmental allergies are triggered by going outdoors, provide your dog with a comfy sweater and booties to minimize their contact with allergens like certain types of grass.

 - Buy a HEPA vacuum that will pick up more harmful particulates than a regular vacuum.

 - Try to keep your dog distracted while you wait for your holistic approach to work on their dry skin.
-You don’t want them chewing on their skin until hair loss and sores occur, so try providing your dog with a natural chew toy that can withstand some wear and tear, like naturally shed elk antler.
+You don’t want them chewing on their skin until hair loss and sores occur, so try providing your dog with a natural chew toy that can withstand some wear and tea.
 And get plenty of exercise; tuckering out your pup with activities can also help distract from the licking, gnawing, and scratching.

 - When you bathe your dog, be sure to keep water out of the ears.
 Moisture in the ears can lead to ear infections, and dogs with allergies are already more prone to developing them.
 Be careful when you take yours swimming as well.

 BUY EAR WASH